Spoiler Susceptibility in Party Elections: Introduction

 \section{Introduction}

-In the context of single--winner elections, a \emph{spoiler} is usually defined as a losing candidate whose removal would affect the outcome by changing the winner \citep{Borgers10,Kaminski18}.
+In the context of single-winner elections, a \emph{spoiler} is usually defined as a losing candidate whose removal would affect the outcome by changing the winner \citep{Borgers10,Kaminski18}.
 In this paper, we extend the definition of a spoiler to \emph{party elections}, investigate spoiler-proofness of multiwinner electoral rules, and analyze their spoiler susceptibility.

-We are particularly interested in investigating spoiler effects in political elections to multi--member representative bodies (e.g., parliaments).
-Such elections are distinguished from other types of multi--winner elections primarily by their character as \emph{party elections}.
-By party election we mean such an election that all candidates are affiliated with parties, and that the allocation of the winning positions (``seats'') among those parties, rather than the identity of the winners themselves, is the most important outcome of the election.
-Thus, spoiler effects should also be considered in terms of spoiler parties and party (rather than individual) results.
+We primarily seek to investigate spoiler effects in political elections to multi-member representative bodies.
+They are distinguished from other multiwinner elections by their character as party elections.
+By party election we mean such an election where the allocation of some payoff (e.g., \emph{parliamentary seats}) among \emph{parties} (rather than the identity of the winners) is the main outcome.\footnotemark Thus, spoiler effects should be considered in terms of party seat allocations.

-In this paper, we seek first to extend the definition of a spoiler to multi-winner party elections, and then to compare multi-winner social choice rules according to their degree of spoiler susceptibility.
-Such an extension involves a number of issues.
-First, there is no longer a single natural definition of winners and losers.
-Most measures of election outcome (such as seat shares or voting power) are non--binary, and many parties are likely to have non-zero seat shares.
-Second, since the probabilistic models commonly used in computational social choice have been developed for non-party elections, we need to extend them to be able to analyze party elections probabilistically.